High School

 Small Class Size

-Our teacher-to-student ratio is high (6:1 ratio with typical class sizes of 15 students per grade).
-We know our students: what their passions, interests questions, and challenges are, and can therefore bring content that is rich and exciting to them.
-In this environment students discover that they are not just passively taking in information but are engaging with the content, dynamically working alongside their peers and teachers to deepen their understanding of who they are, how they learn, what they love, and how to overcome their own challenges.
+Our teacher-to-student ratio is low by design (6:1 ratio with typical class sizes of 15 students per grade).
+We know our students: what their passions, interests, and challenges are, and can therefore bring content that is rich and exciting to them.
+In this environment, students discover that they are not just passively taking in information but engaging with the content, dynamically working alongside their peers and teachers to deepen their understanding of who they are, how they learn, what they love, and how to overcome their own challenges.
 The students are well prepared for their post-high school path – our academically rigorous coursework primes them for selective colleges, a vocation of their choice, or an alternate learning path.

 Open Week